-The Reserve Bank of India (RBI) reacted to the unfolding situation by raising rates.
-In June 2018, it reversed a four-year trend of rate cuts with a quarter point increase to 6.25% and a second quarter point rise increased the rate to 6.5% in August.
+The Reserve Bank of India (RBI) reacted to the unfolding situation by raising interest rates.
+In June 2018, it reversed a four-year trend of rate cuts with a quarter of a percentage point increase to 6.25%.
+A second quarter point rise increased the rate to 6.5% in August.
 A third increase that had been anticipated in October failed to materialise.
-Even though the oil price has fallen back, there have been concerns about the lagged impact of this on inflation.
-However, this has, to a certain extent, been offset by falling food prices on the back of a good monsoon.
-In November the RBI committee met for an exceptional 10 hours.
+Even though the oil price has fallen back, there have been concerns about the lagged impact of its earlier rise on inflation in India.
+However, this has, to a certain extent, been offset by falling food prices (on the back of a good monsoon).
+In November, the RBI committee met for an exceptional 10 hours.
 This led to decisions to restructure small scale loans, give consideration to relaxing lending rules for banks and a committee is to be established to discuss the controversial issue of transferring surplus reserves to the government.
-The RBI has also increased its open market operations.
+The RBI has also increased its open market operations (a mechanism that allows central banks to provide liquidity to other banks).